Expand and Pass a List and Dictionary As Arguments in Python

 With default arguments

-If the function has default arguments, only the value of the argument name matching the dictionary key is updated.
+If the function has default arguments, only the value of the argument whose name matches a dictionary key is updated.
+If a key does not match the argument name, a TypeError

 def func_default(arg1=1, arg2=2, arg3=3):